casangi/casadocs/docs/tasks/task_feather2.rst

-   Creating an image called 'feather.im' by combining the cleaned, synthesis image, 'synth.im' and the SD image, 'single_dish.im' while increasing the flux scale of the SD image by setting sdfactor = 1.2.
+   Creating an image called 'feather.im' by combining the cleaned, synthesis image, 'synth.im' and the SD image, 'single_dish.im' while increasing the intensity scale of the SD image by setting sdfactor = 1.2.

    ::